Data protection

 Name: comment_author_email_50ae8267e2bdf1253ec1a5769f48e062

-Value: email address of the author
+Value: Email address of the author

 Expiration date: after 12 months

-What is Email-Marketing?
+What is email marketing?

-Why do we use Email-Marketing?
+Why do we use email marketing?

-Which data are processed?
+Which data is processed?

 Duration of data processing